 Germany’s Bundesliga has a reputation for the highest football attendances in world football, and exciting end-to-end matches with lots of goals.

-Bayern Munich is Germany’s most successful team, and with 18 top-flight sides in total, it is also recognised as a league that develops some of the finest young players the world has to offer.
+Bayern Munich is Germany’s most successful team, and with 18 top-flight sides in total, it is also recognized as a league that develops some of the finest young players the world has to offer.

 Serie A, Italy’s top football division, is another 20-team league playing home to some of the world’s biggest sides in Juventus, AC Milan, Inter Milan, Lazio, and Roma to name a few.

-Built on sturdy defences and technical flair, the division was once the most attractive destination for the world’s best footballers to ply their trade in the 1980s and 1990s, and still appeals to top players in the world to this day.
+Built on sturdy defenses and technical flair, the division was once the most attractive destination for the world’s best footballers to ply their trade in the 1980s and 1990s, and still appeals to top players in the world to this day.

 Ligue 1 in France completes Europe’s ‘top five’ leagues, with 20 sides from across the country playing in the division.